AdobeDocs/real-time-cdp-collaboration.en/help/guide/glossary.md

 This glossary provides definitions for key terms identified in the Adobe Real-Time CDP Collaboration product and documentation.
 Understanding these terms will help you better utilize the product and its features.

+## A

+### Advertiser

+Any entity that will spend marketing budget to reach audiences across publishers or other brand partners to achieve goals of brand awareness, prospecting, re-engagement, and conversions.

 ## C

+### Cloud storage

+Cloud storage is a cloud computing solution that enables storing data and files on the internet through a cloud computing provider and is almost always a part of an organization's data stack.
+Examples include Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).

 ### Connection request